resh2024/CST8911_Midterm_Project/midterm.md

 ![alt text](image-20.png)

+- Set up a Linux (Ubuntu) VM to test the authentication process independently.
+The VM is hosted in the West US 2 region using the Azure for Students subscription.

 ## Creating a session with the Auth server hosted through a VM

 ![alt text](image-21.png)

+- Used curl commands on the VM to send login requests to the Auth Server.
+Confirmed a successful login response containing a valid JWT token for the admin user.

 ## Sending a POST request to add a product to our db

 ![alt text](image-22.png)

+- Sent a POST request using curl to add new products to the Cosmos DB through the Auth Server’s /post route.
+The response confirmed that data was added successfully to the database.

 ## Retrieving products from our DB

 ![alt text](image-23.png)

+- Sent a GET request using curl to fetch all products from the database.
+The API returned all stored records, showing that both authentication and data retrieval worked correctly.